Volume 11, Issue 2 (Winter 2026) Health in Emergencies and Disasters Quarterly 2026, 11(2): 151-160 | Back to browse issues page

 XML Print

-1- Nursing Department, Shahrekord University of Medical Sciences, Shahrekord, Iran.
+1- Department of Nursing, School of Nursing and Midwifery, Shahrekord University of Medical Sciences, Shahrekord, Iran.

-2- Nursing Department, Shahrekord University of Medical Sciences, Shahrekord, Iran. , mahdipoornazari@gmail.com
+2- Department of Nursing, School of Nursing and Midwifery, Shahrekord University of Medical Sciences, Shahrekord, Iran. , mahdipoornazari@gmail.com

 3- Department of Medical Emergency, Saveh University of Medical Sciences, Saveh, Iran.

-Materials and Methods: The present qualitative study was conducted in Shahrekord University of Medical Sciences in 2022 using the conventional content analysis method.
-Seventeen pre-hospital emergency staff were purposively (inclusion criteria: willingness and ability to express experiences, having at least 6 months of experience working in pre-hospital emergency) selected, and data were collected through in-depth, individual, semi-structured interviews and analyzed using Granheim and Lundman's approach.
+Materials and Methods: The present qualitative study was conducted at Shahrekord University of Medical Sciences in 2022 using the conventional content analysis method.
+Seventeen pre-hospital emergency staff members were purposively selected based on inclusion criteria, which included willingness and ability to express experiences, as well as having at least six months of experience working in pre-hospital emergency settings.
+Data were collected through in-depth, individual, semi-structured interviews and analyzed using Granheim and Lundman’s approach.

 Results: The results included three categories (barriers to care, systemic barriers, and environmental barriers) and seventeen subcategories (human barriers, barriers related to inter-organizational inconsistency, inappropriate urban planning, unsafe care environment, facility and equipment deficiencies, lack of professional staff, and systemic barriers).